CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Proofs.md

 >
 > These cases exhaust all possibilities, and in no case is there an integer solution to $a^2 + b^2 = 7$.

+The last sentence ("These cases exhaust all possibilities...") is important for proofs by exhaustion.

 > [!example]
 > **Claim**: 23 cannot be written as the sum of 8 non-negative cubes.
 >